Extract from email

 - This step can handle attached files that are up to 5MB.

-- Each run of a Flow uses one file.
-If your Flow has multiple Extract from email steps, they will all access the same email / file.
+- Each run of a flow uses one file.
+If your flow has multiple Extract from email steps, they will all access the same email / file.

 - What happens when multiple emails are received by your flow: If your flow is processing and another email (or multiple) comes in, then they will queue up to be pulled into your flow in the order they were received.
 All emails sent to a flow (up to 1,000 total) will be queued up and processed.

-- By default, emails that are sent to Flow email addresses must have a valid attachment.
+- By default, emails that are sent to flow email addresses must have a valid attachment.
 You can disable that, and allow emails without attachments, by accessing the email trigger management modal and disabling the checkbox.

 - This step can only ingest data from an email, not download a file.
 To generate and download a CSV from a link in an email, take the following steps: